-OKLAHOMA DEPARTMENT OF ENVIRONMENTAL QUALITY
+OKLAHOMA DEPARTMENT OF ENVIRONMENTAL QUALITY AIR QUALITY DIVISION

-Guidance for Portable Electrochemical Analyzer Testing Used for Compliance Monitoring
+Guidance for Portable Electrochemical Analyzer Testing used for Compliance Monitoring

-Section I. Introduction
+SECTION I. INTRODUCTION

-DEQ's Air Quality Division administers the provisions of 40 CFR Part 70 as well as the minor source permitting program, and issues Part 70 source permits, minor source permits and applicability determinations.
-The permits issued by DEO impose emission limitations and restrictions on operations to ensure that the National Ambient Air Quality Standards (NAAQS) are not violated.
+The Oklahoma Department of Environmental Quality (Department), Air Quality Division administers the Part 70 as well as the minor source permitting program, and issues Part 70 source permits, minor source permits, and applicability determinations.
+The permits issued by the Department impose emission limitations and restrictions on operations to ensure that the National Ambient Air Quality Standards (NAAQS) are not violated.
 All Part 70 permits and most other permits require periodic source compliance monitoring tests to assure continuing compliance with the emissions limitations.
-Portable electrochemical (EC) analyzer testing has been used to comply with these monitoring requirements.
-Pursuant to Air Quality rules at Oklahoma Administrative Code (OAC) 252:100-43-2, "[a]ll testing and monitoring shall be conducted in accordance with the methods described in this Subchapter."
-This guidance was developed to ensure consistency in performing emissions testing and to provide a minimum level of quality assurance in determining results.
+Portable electrochemical (EC) analyzer testing has been utilized to comply with these monitoring requirements.
+Air Quality rules require that (OAC 252:100-43-2) "All tests should be made and the results calculated in accordance with test procedures approved by the Executive Director."
+This guidance has been developed to ensure consistency in performing emissions testing and to provide a minimum level of quality assurance in determining results.
 It is not intended to replace the reference methods of 40 CFR Part 60, Appendix A, but rather to facilitate the measurement of emissions from sources that require periodic emission tests as part of their monitoring schedules.
-DEQ reserves the right to withdraw or modify this guidance without advance notice.
+The Department reserves the right to withdraw or modify this guidance without advance notice.

-This guidance is applicable to the determination of oxides of nitrogen (NO and $NO_2$ ), carbon monoxide (CO), and oxygen ( $O_2$ ) concentrations in controlled and uncontrolled emissions from combustion sources using fuels such as natural gas, propane, butane and fuel oils.
-A gas sample is extracted from a stack and is conveyed to an EC analyzer to determine the NO, $NO_2$ , CO and $O_2$ gas concentrations.
+This guidance is applicable to the determination of nitrogen oxides (NO and NO2), carbon monoxide (CO), and oxygen (O2) concentrations in controlled and uncontrolled emissions from combustion sources using fuels such as natural gas, propane, butane, and fuel oils.
+A gas sample is extracted from a stack and is conveyed to an EC analyzer for determination of the NO, NO2, CO, and O2 gas concentrations.
 Additions to, or modifications of, vendor supplied EC analyzers (e.g., heated sample lines, thermocouples, flow meters, etc.) may be required to meet the specifications indicated in this guidance.
-The instrument and EC cell design determine the analytical range (span) for each gas component.
+The instrument and EC cell design will determine the analytical range (span) for each gas component.
 The minimum detectable limit depends on the span and resolution of the EC cell and the signal to noise ratio of the measurement system.

-Section II.
-EC Analyzer Apparatus
+SECTION II.
+EC ANALYZER APPARATUS

-A. Any measurement system that meets the performance and design specifications of this guidance can be used.
-The sampling system should maintain the gas sample at conditions that limit condensation in the lines or when it contacts the EC cells.
-A diagram of an acceptable measurement system is shown in Figure 1.
-Some of the components of the measurement system are described below.
+- A. Use any measurement system that meets the performance and design specifications of this guidance.
+The sampling system should maintain the gas sample at conditions that will prevent condensation in the lines or when it contacts the EC cells.
+A diagram of an acceptable measurement system is shown in Figure 2.
+Some of the components of the measurement system are described below. - B. The sample probe and sample line should be made of glass, stainless steel or other non-reactive material and should be designed to prevent condensation.